logzio/logz-docs/_source/_includes/p8s-shipping/k8s-troubleshooting.md

 In values.yaml,under: `config: receivers: prometheus: config: global: scrape_timeout: <<timeout time>>`.

-### Possible cause - Incorrect listener and/or token
+## Problem: Incorrect listener and/or token

 You may be using incorrect listener and/or token.

 You will need to look in the logs of a pod whose name contains `otel-collector`.

+### Possible cause - The token is not valid

 In the logs, for the token the error will be: `"error": "Permanent error: remote write returned HTTP status 401 Unauthorized; err = <nil>: Shipping token is not valid"`.